emanuelefalbo/HessFit/README.md

 A numpy python library is required to properly use the program alongside other module.
 Numpy can be installed by the following command:
 ```
-pip install numpy
+pip install numpy pandas scipy
 ```
 while for the modules it is sufficient to add their directory to the **PYTHONPATH** into you .bashrc (bash) file:
 ```
-export PYTHONPATH="${PYTHONPATH}:/path/to/SmartField/src"
-export PYTHONPATH="${PYTHONPATH}:/path/to/SmartField/utils"
-export PYTHONPATH="${PYTHONPATH}:/path/to/SmartField/build_4Smart"
-export PATH=$PATH:/path/to/SmartField/src
-export PATH=$PATH:/path/to/SmartField/utils
+export PYTHONPATH="${PYTHONPATH}:/path/to/hessfit/src"
-export PATH=$PATH:/path/to/SmartField/build_4Smart
+export PATH=$PATH:/path/to/hessfit/src
 ```
-with path/to/SmartField being the full path to where it is located.
+with path/to/hessfit being the full path to where it is located.
 The last two lines add the programs to your bash path (see setenv for .tcsh).

 # Usage